 Looking after your tools is a must for any professional, and your paintbrushes are no exception.
-Polyurethane typically starts to dry in two hours, so it can be a challenge keeping your brushes clean.
+Polyurethane typically starts to dry in two hours, so it can be a race against the clock to keep your brushes in top condition.

-We show you how to clean polyurethane brushes, including the products you need and tips to make life easier.
+We will show you exactly how to clean polyurethane brushes, including the best solvents to use and tips to make the cleanup process painless.

 Key Takeaways